Flip-sort and combinatorial aspects of pop-stack sorting: Results concerning one iteration of the flip-sort algorithm

 \subsection{Pop-stacked permutations with a fixed number of runs}

 Sections~\ref{sec:fixed-runs}--\ref{sec:asy} are dedicated to enumerative aspects of pop-stacked permutations.
 Let $p_n$ denote the number of pop-stacked permutations of size $n$.
 The sequence $(p_n)_{n \geq 1}$ starts with 1, 1, 3, 11, 49, 263, 1653, 11877, 95991, 862047, 8516221, 91782159, 1071601285, 13473914281, 181517350571, 2608383775171, 39824825088809, 643813226048935; we have added it as \oeis{A307030} to the On-Line Encyclopedia of Integer Sequences.
 While it is hard to compute more terms directly, the introduction of additional parameters provides further insights.
 Specifically, in this section we consider the number of runs in pop-stacked permutations.
-In particular, we show that for each fixed $k$, the generating function for pop-stacked permutations with exactly $k$ runs is rational.
+In particular, we show that for each fixed~$k$, the generating function for pop-stacked permutations of size~$n$ with exactly $k$ runs is rational.

-For fixed $k$, let $p_{n,k}$ denote the number of pop-stacked permutations of size $n$ with exactly $k$ runs.
+Let $p_{n,k}$ denote the number of pop-stacked permutations of size $n$ with exactly $k$ runs.
 The case $k=1$ is trivial: for any size, the only permutation with only one run is the identity permutation, and it is pop-stacked as it is e.g.~the image of itself.
 Thus, we have $p_{n,1}=1$ for each $n \geq 1$.
-Note that $p_{n,k}$ for $k>1$ is always an even number (indeed, listing the runs from the last one to the first one gives an involution among pop-stacked permutations), therefore $p_n$ is always an odd number.
+Note that, for $k>1$, $p_{n,k}$ is always an even number (indeed, listing the runs from the last one to the first one gives an involution without fixed points among pop-stacked permutations), therefore $p_n$ is always an odd number.

 One key ingredient of our further results is the following encoding of permutations, which we call {\em scanline mapping}.
 Let $\pi$ be a permutation with $k$ runs.
 Let $r_i$ be the index of the run in which the letter $i$ lies.
 Consider the word $w(\pi)=r_{\pi^{-1}(1)} \, r_{\pi^{-1}(2)} \, \ldots \, r_{\pi^{-1}(n)}\in \{1,\dots,k\}^n$.
 Visually, we scan the graph of $\pi$ from the bottom to the top, and for each point that we encounter in this order, we record to which run it belongs; see Figure~\ref{fig:perm_seq}.